Music Business, Entrepreneurship & Technology (BS)

 In today’s global music industry, the tasks of recording, producing, mixing, financing, marketing and promoting music are becoming more entrepreneurial than corporate.
 And in the top-ranked Music Business, Entrepreneurship & Technology (MBET) Bachelor of Science (BS) degree program at University of the Arts in Philadelphia, you’ll learn the most up-to-date and comprehensive skills you’ll need to succeed and excel in where the industry’s going.

-Our bachelor’s degree program is especially suited for those willing to experiment, push boundaries and envision new models for the future of the industry.
+Our music business program is especially suited for those willing to experiment, push boundaries and envision new models for the future of the industry.
 Whether it’s running a recording studio, building audio electronics, marketing for artists and venues, or working with licensing and publishing, the MBET curriculum can be molded to fit your individual needs while preparing you for your desired career.

 The comprehensive coursework takes place in and outside the classroom, and you’ll network and make connections through internship placements at some of Philadelphia’s most reputable institutions.
 Our accomplished faculty of industry professionals provides hands-on instruction in our state-of-the-art facilities, including the newly opened Laurie Wagman Recording Studios and brand-new rehearsal, classroom, office, lab and production spaces.

-In 2019, the MBET bachelor’s program at UArts was ranked among the top 10 programs for music business in the nation by Music School Central.
+In 2019, the MBET bachelor’s degree program at UArts was ranked among the top 10 music business programs in the nation by Music School Central.

 Faculty Spotlight